Strangebrewer/meme-maker/README.md

 # Meme Maker

 Graphical interface for creating... memes!
-Or slides, or funny pictures - whatever you want to call them, I suppose.
-Capabilities are somewhat similar to something like PowerPoint.
-You can add text boxes, basic shapes, SVGs, images, drop shadows, and outlines.
+Or slides, or funny pictures - whatever you want to call them.
+Capabilities are somewhat similar to something like PowerPoint: you can add text boxes, basic shapes, SVGs, images, drop shadows, and outlines.
 At some point I'd like to add pre-built widgets, like a weather display, a calendar, a clock, etc.

 For now, the core functionality is working, but this was a work in progress, and, like many of you, I am a collector of unfinished projects.
 But it's a fun project and I'd like to actually get it fully functional some day.